-The Group organizes its operations around three regional management platforms, or Hubs named EMEA Hub, Asia-Pacific Hub and Americas Hub.
+The Group organizes its operations around three regional management platforms, or Hubs, named EMEA Hub, Asia-Pacific Hub and Americas Hub.
 Each of the Hubs has local, regional and Group responsibilities, with the heads of each Hub reporting to the Group Chief Operating Officer.
-Each Hub includes the following functions: Legal and Compliance, Human Resources, Information Technology, Support, General Services and Finance.
+Each Hub includes the following functions: Legal and Compliance, Human Resources, Information Technology Support, General Services and Finance.
 Hub shared service costs are allocated to the segments based on allocation keys.

 The SCOR Global P&C segment carries out its global operations through the subsidiaries and branches of its two main global reinsurance entities (SCOR Global P&C SE and SCOR SE) and through an operating insurance entity (SCOR UK Limited).
-Through those entities, their subsidiaries and branches, SCOR Global P&C is represented in three business regions EMEA, the Americas and Asia-Pacific.
+Through those entities, their subsidiaries and branches, SCOR Global P&C is represented in three business regions EMEA, the Americas and Asia/Pacific.

 The SCOR Global Life segment operates worldwide through the subsidiaries and branches of the global reinsurance companies SCOR Global Life SE and SCOR SE.
-Via this network SCOR Global Life is represented in its three business regions Americas, EMEA and Asia-Pacific reinsuring Life and Health insurance risks along the three product lines Protection, Longevity and Financial Solutions with a strong focus on biometric risks.
+Via this network SCOR Global Life is represented in its three business regions Americas, EMEA and Asia/Pacific.

-SCOR Global P&C and SCOR Global Life, through their respective legal entities, are leading global reinsurers, executing an underwriting policy focused on profitability, developing value-added services and adhering to a cautious financial policy.
-As at December 31, 2017, the Group served more than 4,000 clients throughout the world.
+SCOR Global P&C and SCOR Global Life, through their respective legal entities, are leading global reinsurers, executing an underwriting policy focused on profitability, developing valueadded services and adhering to a cautious financial policy.
+As at December 31, 2018, the Group served more than 4,000 clients throughout the world.
 SCOR's strategy of offering both P&C and Life products provides it with the benefits of balanced diversification (in terms of risks, geography and markets), which is a cornerstone of its strategy.

-Non-Life Reinsurance
+Non-Life reinsurance

-SCOR's Non-Life segment is divided into four business areas:
+SCOR's Non-Life segment is divided into three business areas: